L3P

 By Lars C. Hassing

-L3P is a neat little console program that will produce a ready-to-render POV-file from any LDRAW model using any part.
+L3P is a neat little console program that will produce a ready-to-render POV-Ray-file from any LDRAW model using any part.

 L3P now supports the LGEO library with high quality parts designed specifically for POV: